 SUMMARY: The Open Meetings Act permits public bodies to close their meetings to the public in special circumstances outlined in §3-305 of the Act and to carry out administrative functions exempted by §3-103 of the Act.
-The Board of Regents' Committee on Education Policy and Student Life will now vote to reconvene in closed session.
+The Board of Regents will now vote to reconvene in closed session.
 As required by law, the vote on the closing of the session will be recorded.
 A written statement of the reason(s) for closing the meeting, including a citation of the authority under §3-305 and a listing of the topics to be discussed, is available for public review.

-It is possible that an issue could arise during a closed session that the Committee determines should be discussed in open session or added to the closed session agenda for discussion.
-In that event, the Committee would reconvene in open session to discuss the open session topic or to vote to reconvene in closed session to discuss the additional closed session topic.
+It is possible that an issue could arise during a closed session that the Board determines should be discussed in open session or added to the closed session agenda for discussion.
+In that event, the Board would reconvene in open session to discuss the open session topic or to vote to reconvene in closed session to discuss the additional closed session topic.